Edmond Butler: Biography

 During 1869, while assigned to guard the Fort Wallace–Denver stage route, Butler volunteered to join an expedition under Lieutenant Colonel Charles R. Woods against the Pawnees.

 Returning to Kansas in October 1871, he was assigned to operations to control "organized land-leaguers" in the southeast.
 Three years later, he served with Lieutenant General Nelson A. Miles during the Red River Campaign and in the Black Hills War in which he led six companies in pursuit of Sitting Bull.
 Although Sitting Bull and Gall escaped to Canada, he was involved in the capture of eight other Sioux chieftains and around 700 lodges.

 On January 8, 1877, Butler took part in the engagement against the Sioux at Wolf Mountain.
 In command of Company C, he was commended for his actions during the battle for "conspicuous gallantry in leading his command against greatly superior numbers of hostile Indians, strongly entrenched" and receiving a brevet of major and awarded the Medal of Honor.

 Later that year, he escorted Chief Joseph and other Nez Perce to Fort Buford between October and November 1877.
 During the early 1880s, he was stationed at Fort Snelling, Minnesota and Fort Keogh, Montana and guarded construction parties of the Northern Pacific Railroad.
 He also held numerous staff positions and eventually awarded the rank of lieutenant colonel on the day of his retirement on March 9, 1891.
-He died in Trouville, France three years later and, his body being returned to the United States, later buried in Holy Sepulchre Cemetery in Omaha, Nebraska.
+He died in France (in Trouville or Paris or Metz) three years later and, his body being returned to the United States, was later buried in Holy Sepulchre Cemetery in Omaha, Nebraska.